vxnuaj/NEOCORTEX/Neurons/Deep-Learning/Cyclical Momentum.md

 Typically, the larger the learning rate gets, the more the momentum should decrease in accordance to it to maintain stability in the learning process.

+The reason that is done so, is to allow for larger bounds of the learning rate.
+If momentum wasn't decreased overtime, the maximum bounds for the learning rate would have to be lower to allow for stable training.

 ![[Pasted image 20240610114326.png]]

 > *Learning rate on the left, Momentum on the right.*